zyl24/OpenFGL/README.md

 ```python
 parser.add_argument("--dataset", type=list, default=["Cora"])
 ```

+Moreover, we also provide a user-friendly interface to facilitate the import of your custom datasets.
+Please refer to this **[tutorial]()**.
 </details>

-To facilitate the import of your custom datasets, we also provide a user-friendly interface.
-For details, please refer to this **[tutorial]()**.